-If you continue to struggle with hypothyroidism it’s vital to test T3 as your ‘free’ triiodothyronine (FT3) levels are THE most important measure of thyroid function.
+If you continue to struggle with hypothyroidism it’s vital to test T3 as it is one of the best indicators of thyroid function.
+Let me explain more.

 According to the Society of Endocrinology, “T3 is a thyroid hormone that plays vital roles in the body’s metabolic rate, heart and digestive functions, muscle control, brain development and function, and the maintenance of bones.”